runarorama/runarorama.github.com/source/_posts/2015-10-04-scala-comonad-tutorial-part-2.markdown

 Now, this obviously gives us a tree of trees, but what is the structure of that tree?
 It will be _a tree of all the subtrees_.
 The `tip` will be `this` tree, and the `tip` of each proper subtree under it will be the entire subtree at the corresponding point in the original tree.

 That is, when we say `t.duplicate.map(f)` (or equivalently `t extend f`), our `f` will receive each subtree of `t` in turn and perform some calculation over that entire subtree.
-The result of the whole expression `t extend f` will be a tree of trees mirroring the structure of `t`, except each node will contain `f` applied to the corresponding subtree of `t`.
+The result of the whole expression `t extend f` will be a tree mirroring the structure of `t`, except each node will contain `f` applied to the corresponding subtree of `t`.

 To carry on with our directory example, we can imagine wanting a detailed space usage summary of a directory structure, with the size of the whole tree at the `tip` and the size of each subdirectory underneath as tips of the subtrees, and so on.
 Then `d extend size` creates the tree of sizes of recursive subdirectories of `d`.